Predation: Electric fields

-Several groups of predatory fish have the ability to detect, track, and sometimes, as in the electric ray, to incapacitate their prey by sensing and generating electric fields.
+Several groups of predatory fish can detect, track, and sometimes, as in the electric ray, incapacitate prey by sensing and generating electric fields.
 The electric organ is derived from modified nerve or muscle tissue.

 Physiology

 Physiological adaptations to predation include the ability of predatory bacteria to digest the complex peptidoglycan polymer from the cell walls of the bacteria that they prey upon.
 Carnivorous vertebrates of all five major classes (fishes, amphibians, reptiles, birds, and mammals) have lower relative rates of sugar to amino acid transport than either herbivores or omnivores, presumably because they acquire plenty of amino acids from the animal proteins in their diet.

 Antipredator adaptations

 Dead leaf mantis's camouflage makes it less visible to both predators and prey.

 Syrphid hoverfly misdirects predators by mimicking a wasp, but has no sting.

 To counter predation, prey have evolved defences for use at each stage of an attack.
 They can try to avoid detection, such as by using camouflage and mimicry.
 They can detect predators and warn others of their presence.

-If detected, they can try to avoid being the target of an attack, for example, by signalling that they are toxic or unpalatable, by signalling that a chase would be unprofitable, or by forming groups.
-If they become a target, they can try to fend off the attack with defences such as armour, quills, unpalatability, or mobbing; and they can often escape an attack in progress by startling the predator, playing dead, shedding body parts such as tails, or simply fleeing.
+If detected, they can try to avoid being targeted by signalling that they are toxic or unpalatable, that a chase would be unprofitable, or by forming groups.
+If they become a target, they can try to fend off the attack with defences such as armour, quills, unpalatability, or mobbing; and can often escape an attack in progress by startling the predator, playing dead, shedding body parts such as tails, or simply fleeing.